-The term cerebral palsy refers to a motor coordination problem due to an injury to the brain, which controls both voluntary movement and coordination.
+The term cerebral palsy refers to a motor coordination problem due to a brain injury, which controls both voluntary movement and coordination.
 It is characterized by either weakness or stiffness of the arms and legs and can be associated with seizures and/or some degree of mental retardation.
 There are several different types of cerebral palsy, based on either a description of the effect on the child’s movement or the area of the brain that is affected.
 The overall incidence of cerebral palsy is reported to be about 2.5 per 1,000 live births in the U.S. The most common reason or cause for cerebral palsy is prematurity, where the baby is delivered before the brain is fully developed.
 Babies who are born prematurely in the range of 26-30 weeks gestational age have a significantly increased risk of developing cerebral palsy.

 However, babies born at term (more than 37 weeks) can also develop cerebral palsy if there is significant hypoxia or asphyxia associated with the delivery.
 Because any degree or type of cerebral palsy can have life- long consequences to both the baby and the family, any circumstance when a baby is diagnosed with cerebral palsy requires a careful investigation of the facts and circumstances surrounding the labor and delivery to determine if the hypoxia or asphyxia could have been prevented.
 In many cases, evidence in the medical records, including the fetal monitor strip, will show significant problems during labor that should have led to an earlier delivery that would have prevented the outcome of cerebral palsy.
-To watch an informative video regarding fetal monitoring, featuring Dr. Fagel, please
+To watch an informative video regarding fetal monitoring, featuring Dr. Fagel, please click here.

 Therefore, in any case where there have been significant problems during labor and/or delivery, and the baby requires admission to the NICU because of birth depression, the parents should be aware of the potential for long-term consequences to the child and should insist on complete evaluation by a pediatric neurologist or developmental pediatrician to plan a course of therapy or other interventions early in the child’s life.
 Medical malpractice or negligence may be the cause of your child’s diagnosis of cerebral palsy.